-where $q_i\geq 0$, $i\in \mathbb{N}^{d}$ and $\beta_{i}$ are independent and identically distributed standard Brownian motions.
-Precise assumptions on $A$, $F$ and $W$ are given in \secref{sec:NumericalScheme} and under these type of technical assumptions it is well known, see \cite{DaPZ,PrvtRcknr,Chw} that the unique mild solution is given by
+where $q_i$, $i\in \mathbb{N}^{d}$ are respectively the eigenvalues and the eignfunctions of $Q$, and $\beta_{i}$ are independent and identically distributed standard Brownian motions.
+Precise assumptions on $A$, $F$ and $W$ are given in \secref{sec:NumericalScheme} and, under these type of technical assumptions, it is well known (see \cite{DaPZ,PrvtRcknr,Chw}) that the unique mild solution is given by

 with the stochastic process $O$ given by the stochastic convolution